cypress-io/cypress-documentation/source/guides/references/error-messages.md

 cy.get('#modal button').click({ waitForAnimations: false })
 ```

-You can globally disable animation error checking, or increase the threshold by modifying the {% url 'configuration' configuration %} in your {% url 'configuration' configuration %}.
+You can globally disable animation error checking, or increase the threshold by modifying the {% url 'configuration' configuration %}.

-### cypress.json
+### Configuration file (`cypress.json` by default)

 ```json
 {